ansipes/example-mejo-template/.github/template/README.md

 1. Click [Use this template](https://github.com/ansipes/mejo-web-template) and create the repository from template
 2. Under `Settings` -> `Pages` pick `gh-pages` as the branch and `/ (root)` as the folder, the click save
-3. Clone your repository and open in Visual Studio Code
+3. Clone your repository via Visual Studio Code and open in new window
-4. Open the Extensions panel in Visual Studio Code
+4. Toggle Extensions panel
+   - Skip if you already have recommended extensions
    - Search for `@recommended`
+   - Look for `WORKSPACE RECOMMENDATIONS`
-   - Under `WORKSPACE RECOMMENDATIONS` click `Install Workspace Extension Recommendations` (cloud with a down arrow)
+   - Click `Install Workspace Extension Recommendations` (cloud ☁️ with a down arrow ↓)

 ### Preview 👁